-Chapter 1: Academic Vision
+1. Academic Vision

 The Florida Polytechnic University Strategic Plan is the basis for Academic Mission and Program goals and objectives presented in the Campus Master Plan.
-The Strategic Plan details the University's guiding principles, goals and objectives for the next five years.
+The Strategic Plan details the University's guiding principles, goals and objectives for 2014-2017.
+It was presented to the Board of Trustees and unanimously approved on February 21, 2014.

 Since the inception of Florida Polytechnic University, the Board of Trustees and University leaders have worked diligently to establish Florida Polytechnic University as the 12th member of the State University System of Florida.
 The University's foundational Strategic Planning process began in September 2013 with environmental scans conducted with external constituents.
 On December 6, 2013 the environmental scan was followed by a SWOT analyses (strengths, weaknesses, opportunities and threats).
 Faculty, staff, Board of Trustees and Foundation members, community leaders, and other stakeholders participated in the SWOT analyses.
-Through those efforts and subsequent meetings five strategic goals were identified, along with core values and objectives, to help fulfill the University's mission, vision, and strategic position for the next five years.
+Through those efforts and subsequent meetings five strategic goals were identified, along with core values and objectives, to help fulfill the University's mission, vision, and strategic position for the next three years.